74hc595/Arduino-For-Kids/Syntax.md

 Syntax ideas
 ============

+Logo uses a quote to indicate variable names, and a colon to indicate variable
+values:
+    make "num 2
+    print :num
+Not sure if I want to keep this

 Pins would be treated as "objects" instead of regular integers

 You should be able to assign a pin to a name: